 Our arts faculty, artists and performers themselves, offer instruction in visual arts, dance, music, and theater.
 In every course, our teachers strive to foster self-knowledge, a willingness to experiment and take risks, an understanding that through art we create and reflect culture, and a commitment to the creative process.
 Exhibits, recitals, and productions throughout the year celebrate our students’ accomplishments.

-In the Middle School, during both their 7th and 8th Grade year, students are required to develop their skills and creativity by choosing from one of the following performing arts offerings: Choral Music, Instrumental Music, dance, and drama.
-They will also select one of the following visual arts offerings: digital art, sculpture, and studio art.
+In the Middle School, during both their 7th and 8th Grade year, students are required to develop their skills and creativity by choosing from one of the following performing arts, and visual arts offering.

 Middle School Dance Company

-Middle School Dance Company is a year long class designed for students who are passionate and dedicated to dance and movement.
-In this course students will study classical and new forms of movement (Such as ballet, jazz, break dancing, and contemporary).
-Students will have a chance to experience traditional forms of movement (ie: African) and pop dance (ie: Hip Hop).
-We will also learn about the history and cultures that surround each of the dance styles studied.
-In addition to investigating dance technique the students will explore choreography, costuming, lighting, and set design.
-Students will have multiple opportunities to create their own dance pieces and share them with the Brentwood community.
-Students will not only perform their own works but the works of professional dancers.
-We will use the tools of live and recorded performances as well as guest artists to further our understanding of the diaspora of dance.
-This class is by placement only.
+Middle School Dance Company is a class designed for students who are passionate and dedicated to dance and movement.
+Students will study classical and new forms of movement (such as ballet, jazz, break dancing, and contemporary).
+Students will have a chance to experience traditional forms of movement (i.e.: African) and pop dance (i.e.: hip hop).
+The history and cultures that surround each of the dance styles is studied.
+In addition to investigating dance technique, students will explore choreography, costuming, lighting, and set design.
+Multiple opportunities will be provided to create their own dance pieces and share them with the Brentwood School community.
+Students will perform both their own works, and the works of professional dancers.
+Live and recorded performances, as well as guest artists, will further students’ understanding of the diaspora of dance.

 Middle School Theater Company